 What should I include in my mood board?

 Start by including the elements that are certain to be used in your kitchen.
-If your goal is to create a farmhouse kitchen for example, you might start your mood board with white cabinetry and a farmhouse sink.
+If your goal is to create a farmhouse kitchen for example, you might start with white cabinetry and a farmhouse sink.
 Alternatively, you might start with parts of your existing kitchen that you intend to carry-over, like a dining set or family heirloom.

 How do I create a mood board?